 - proton pump inhibitors (PPIs)

 Sometimes, a big hiatal hernia may require surgery.
-This can be done via insertion of a single incision through the chest wall or the use of laparoscopic surgery.
+This can be done via the insertion of a single incision through the chest wall or the use of laparoscopic surgery.
 Hiatal hernia surgery involves pulling the herniated or blocked stomach down into the abdomen or removing the hernia sac and then making the hiatus smaller.

 Hiatal Hernia Diet